Mom and Pop Art

 "Mom and Pop Art" is the nineteenth episode of the tenth season of the American animated television series The Simpsons.
-It was first aired on the Fox network in the United States on April 11, 1999.
+It was first aired on Fox in the United States on April 11, 1999.
 In this episode, Homer inadvertently becomes a well-praised outsider artist after his failed attempts to build a barbecue pit.
 His exhibit goes to the Louvre, and after Mr. Burns buys his artwork, Homer becomes a success.
 However, after his new art appears in the "Art in America" show, Homer's artwork is criticized for being too repetitive of his first piece.
 After his recent failure, Homer tries to devise something groundbreaking, after hearing of Christo's art.

 "Mom and Pop Art" was directed by Steven Dean Moore and was the first episode Al Jean wrote after his return to The Simpsons writing staff.
 The plot was conceived by Jean, who was inspired by a segment about found artists on the television news magazine 60 Minutes.
 The episode features contemporary artist Jasper Johns as himself, and also features Italian actress Isabella Rossellini as Astrid Weller.
 It references several famous artworks, such as those of Leonardo da Vinci and Henri Rousseau.

 In its original broadcast, the episode was seen by approximately 8.5 million viewers, finishing in 23rd place in the ratings the week it aired.

 Following the home video release of The Simpsons – The Complete Tenth Season, "Mom and Pop Art" received mixed reviews from critics.